johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.5B GPS Navigation.md

 [[IR.5A VOR Navigation]]

 ### Schedule
-Ground 1-hour, simulator and/or airplane, 2 hours^[may need only half this time if PPL training was thourough]
+Ground 1-hour, simulator and/or airplane, 2 hours^[may need less time based on depth of PPL training]

 ### Lesson Elements
 1. [[Satellite Navigation using GPS and GNSS]]